Legislative Reference Library

 • TAYLOR, JAMES FRANKLIN (1812-1889).
 Born 2/25/1812 in Adams County, Mississippi; died 3/6/1889 in Marshall, Harrison County, Texas.
 Handbook of Texas Online .

-• Included on list of "Texas Whigs Named in Newspapers and Identified From the Census of 1850," Vol. 73, No. 1, pp. 30-33.
-Southwestern Historical Quarterly .
+• Included on list of "Texas Whigs Named in Newspapers and Identified From the Census of 1850," in "The Whig Party of Texas in the Elections of 1848 and 1852," The Southwestern Historical Quarterly, Volume 73, Number 1, pp. 30-33, crediting Texas State Historical Association.
+Portal to Texas History (University of North Texas Libraries) .

 • Historical marker, James F. Taylor Lodge No. 169, A.F. & A.M., Hallsville, Harrison County; "named for James F. Taylor (1812-1889), a leading citizen, state legislator, and Mason."
 Texas Historic Sites Atlas (Texas Historical Commission) .